-One of the worst things that can happen to a septic or sewage system is a rupturing of the drain pipes.
+One of the worst things that can happen to a septic or sewage system is a rupture of the drain pipes.
 When ruptures occur in the pipes that take gray water and black water out of your home, a host of problems are liable to happen.
 Under the lawns of your property, the soil could become saturated and stench-ridden.
 In a short period of time, the ground above the leakage could become moist and compromised.

 Since the intended flow of outward water would now be led askew, the problem could easily affect the functions of the drains inside your home, too.
-In your toilet, tub and sinks, the drains could slow and ultimately clog.
+In your toilet, tub, and sinks, the drains could slow and ultimately clog.
 In worst-case scenarios, your drainage system could fail completely.
 Therefore, the following activities should be avoided or prevented on the parts of your property that lie above your drainage pipes:

 - Shoveling.
 When you dig deep holes with your shovel, you run the risk of puncturing drain pipes if you don't know the layout of your septic tank and drain field.
-Since the pipes are thin and somewhat obscured by dirt and soil and are difficult to see, you might hit upon the metal with a shovel and think you've hit rock.
+Since the pipes are thin and somewhat obscured by dirt and soil and are difficult to see, you might hit upon the metal with a shovel and think you've hit a rock.

-In other words, you might be digging in your yard, hit something hard and stop digging, then wrap up your project without even knowing that you've punctured a drain pipe.
+In other words, you might be digging in your yard, hit something hard, and stop digging, then wrap up your project without even knowing that you've punctured a drain pipe.
 Simply put, digging is dangerous on the ground above your septic system.

 - Root growth.
 One of the cons of septic systems, as well as sewage systems, is the vulnerability of drain pipes to the roots of big trees.
-If you have a big tree on your property that's anywhere near your septic tank, drainage pipes or drain field, the roots could cross into the lines of pipes and ultimately puncture the metal.
-This, in turn, could inflict all the problems associated with drain pipe ruptures, such as contaminated soil, drainage clogs and backups inside your house.
+If you have a big tree on your property that's anywhere near your septic tank, drainage pipes, or drain field, the roots could cross into the lines of pipes and ultimately puncture the metal.
+This, in turn, could inflict all the problems associated with drain pipe ruptures, such as contaminated soil, drainage clogs, and backups inside your house.

 - Bulb growth.
 As with tree roots, the growth of bulbs can be a huge impediment to the piping of your septic system.
 Therefore, gardening and plant growth should be curtailed from the portions of your outside property that lie above the drain pipes and septic tank.

 - Earthquakes.
-Natural disasters like floods, hurricanes and twisters can wreak havoc on your property, but the type of menace that's most threatening to your septic system and drain pipes is an earthquake, which could shake and potentially rupture the soil in which the system is based.
-Therefore, if you live in an area that's earthquake prone, be sure to set up an insurance policy that covers earthquake damage to your home as well as your septic system.
+Natural disasters like floods, hurricanes, and twisters can wreak havoc on your property, but the type of menace that's most threatening to your septic system and drain pipes is an earthquake, which could shake and potentially rupture the soil in which the system is based.
+Therefore, if you live in an area that's earthquake-prone, be sure to set up an insurance policy that covers earthquake damage to your home as well as your septic system.

 No. 4: Backed up Sewage

-One of the biggest disadvantages of septic systems are the hassles that comes with sewage backup, which is generally a sign of clogging in the tank or drain field pipes.
+One of the biggest disadvantages of septic systems is the hassles that come with sewage backup, which is generally a sign of clogging in the tank or drain field pipes.
 When backups occur, the problem is more serious than a simple household drain clog because the obstruction won't be found just inches down the drain.
 In other words, the problem can't be rectified with a dose of drain cleaner — you'll actually need to have a plumber inspect your septic system.
 Signs of sewage backup include:

 - Slow drains.
 When drains get slow and Drano fails to rectify the matter, the problem is likely serious and in need of immediate attention.
-If you haven't even done anything wrong with your drains — such as rinsing down hard foods or harmful chemicals — it's even more likely to be the result of a back up in the pipes.
+If you haven't even done anything wrong with your drains — such as rinsing down hard foods or harmful chemicals — it's even more likely to be the result of a backup in the pipes.